Investor-Ready Financial Models

 & Why Does It Matter?

-how much money you need, where it goes, when you break even, and what their return looks like in Year 3.
+Investors don’t invest in your idea — they invest in this.
+The document that answers how much money you need, where it goes, when you break even, and what their return looks like in Year 3

 The Simple Truth